So, you’re an environmental organization and you have a blog.

 How to write an environmental blog

-The first question, of course, is: What should your environmental blog be about?
+The first question, of course, is this: What should your environmental blog be about?

 The very important answer to that question is that it should directly relate to your mission and what makes your organization unique.